 How much do I need to invest in the Paspalis Innovation Investment Fund No. 2?

 Applicants are required to invest $515,000 in the Paspalis Innovation Investment Fund No. 2.
-Application forms and a copy of the Information Memorandum will be available by the end of August 2019.
+Application forms and a copy of the Information Memorandum is available on request.

 How much is my migration agent paid by Paspalis?